vite-pwa/docs/frameworks/nuxt.md

 ::: tip
 You can enable `registerWebManifestInRouteRules` property in PWA configuration to register the web manifest in Nitro `routeRules` property: useful for example if your application is deployed to Netlify.
 :::

+## Service Worker Without Precache

+If you want to use old Nuxt PWA template in your service worker, check [Service Worker Without Precache](/guide/service-worker-without-precache.md) section.

+Right now, you will need to create your service worker, we're working to provide a default service worker for Nuxt 3 applications without injection point.